gregr/ina/nscheme/README.md

 separate mutable primitives from the other common ones
 - not all effects have to move: can leave panic, since panicking is equivalent to any other mistake

+maybe separate base/raise.scm from base/prompt.scm to separate the part that doesn't depend on concurrency?

 - subsets of base
   - this may be a waste of time, aside from identifying the definitely unsafe portion (time and io)
     - concurrency also allows crude timing, so it's not exactly safe either